Question 44: Multiple donors?

 Does not include: Adoptive parents / children or stepparents / children.

-Indicate the unrelated donor type and continue with question 57.
+Indicate the unrelated donor type.
 When determining the donor’s match/mismatched relationship to the recipient, only consider HLA-A, B, C, and DRB1.

-Question 57: Did NMDP / Be The Match facilitate the procurement, collections, or transportation of the product?
+Question 55: Did NMDP / Be The Match facilitate the procurement, collection, or transportation of the product?

-Indicate if the donor reported in question 48 was used for prior HCTs for this recipient.
-If this is the recipient’s first HCT, select “no.”
+Indicate if the donor reported in question 50 was used for prior HCTs for this recipient.
+If this is the recipient’s first HCT, select No.

-If this is an autologous infusion, select “no,” and continue with question 80.
+If this is an autologous infusion, select No.

 If this is an unrelated donor (cord blood unit, PBSC, or marrow product), continue with question 59.

-Question 61: Non-NMDP unrelated donor ID (not applicable for related donors)
+Question 58: Registry donor ID (not applicable for related donors)

 Report the non-NMDP unrelated donor ID.
-Examples of non-NMDP donor registries include, but are not limited to: Anthony Nolan, Australia Bone Marrow Donor Registry, and REDOME.
+Examples of non-NMDP donor registries include, but are not limited to Anthony Nolan, Australia Bone Marrow Donor Registry, and REDOME.
 This ID is often located on the product label, the paperwork accompanying the product, and registry-specific search/product documentation.
-Enter the non-NMDP unrelated donor ID and continue with question 63.
+Enter the non-NMDP unrelated donor ID and continue with question 60.

 Report the non-NMDP cord blood unit ID.
-Examples of non-NMDP donor registries include, but are not limited to: St. Louis Cord Blood Bank and StemCyte International Cord Blood Center.
+Examples of non-NMDP donor registries include but are not limited to: St. Louis Cord Blood Bank and StemCyte International Cord Blood Center.
 This ID is often located on the product label, the paperwork accompanying the product, and registry-specific search/product documentation.
-Enter the non-NMDP cord blood ID and continue with question 63.
+Enter the non-NMDP cord blood ID and continue with question 60.

 Note that some cord blood banks can ship their units either through the NMDP or directly to the transplant center.
 Carefully review the accompanying documentation to determine which is appropriate for your unit.
 You may wish to consult with your center’s Transplant Coordinator, as he or she will have insight as to how the product was acquired.